Sunday, 15 March 2020

 (1) Looking down on those from a different sampradaya / belief

 The lecturer's feat did not end there.
-As we partook prasāda after the prayers, he approached me and spoke on his apparent experience of 'realising the true path' - the typical tale of them worshiping false deities until arriving at Kṛṣṇa to have their standards heightened to a degree superior to mere mortals.
+As we partook prasāda after the prayers, he approached me and spoke on his apparent experience of 'realising the true path' - the typical tale of them worshiping 'false deities' until arriving at Kṛṣṇa to have their standards heightened to a degree superior to mere mortals.

-He went on to insult the deities I worship and claimed to have studied the Hindu scriptures for years to realise this truth - which he is now mercifully sharing with me in hope that I come to light.
+n a grotesque attempt convince me, he claimed to have studied the entire spectrum of Hindu scriptures for years to realise this truth - which he is now mercifully sharing with me in hope that I come to light.

 It was simply a sugar-coated version of ' worship the ONLY ONE or rot in hell, imbecile '.
 It felt so abrahamic to a point I anticipated a rice-bag to be offered soon enough.